-For these sorts of things, we need to decide which ones we can affect, and how we’ll behave.
+We need to decide which factors in this circle we want to engage with, and how we’ll behave.
 For example, we can vote for our preferred parties/policies and engage with the political process.

 Or we can accept that certain things are the way they are and adjust our behaviour to match (e.g. by taking an umbrella when the forecast is for rain).

 These are things that you are interested in and engaged with, and your efforts have an impact on the outcome.
 For example, if you work in sales, you cannot control a customer’s purchasing decision (that’s illegal in most jurisdictions!), but you can influence them.
 How?
 By understanding their needs, offering honest advice on your products/services, and connecting with them on a personal level.

 You have the ability to influence other people’s decisions, perceptions, thoughts, actions and even mood thanks to mirror neurons (read my Leadership Toolbox article on empathy to find out more).

 Other things that fall into your circle of influence are: the quality of your relationships, your results at work, your health and wellbeing.

 These are the things that you can directly affect.
 This is limited to the choices you can make.
 For example: your thoughts, actions, words, attitudes and decisions (but you can’t control their outcomes).
 Accordingly, the circle of control is a very small circle!
 But that doesn’t make it less important than the other circles.
 In fact, this is the most important one of all, because this is where your personal power comes from.

 Check the References section for a link to an explanation of an exercise to help you understand the difference between the circles of concern, influence and control.